UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 # Conditional Operator
-This document describes the list of every conditional operator available in src/conditionalOperators.ts
+This document describes the list of every conditional operator available in src/conditionalOperators.ts.

 ## Flags
-In this algorithm you can add some flag in the context (see example for applications) those flags are used to add a  specific behavior to this variable
+In this algorithm you can add some flag in the context (see example for applications) those flags are used to add a specific behavior to this variable.

 ### list
 * 'i'  is no hard case